 There is a good chance that if you were a fan of the L.A.
 Dodgers in the 70’s you were a huge fan of Steve Garvey.
-It would be easy to see why as is squeaky clean image and model good looks were combined with a perennial All Star who hit for solid average, had moderate power, was great in the clutch and was the Iron Man of his generation.
-Garvey won the 1974 NL MVP, 1978 NLCS MVP and two All Star Game MVPs.
+It would be easy to see why as his squeaky clean image and model good looks were combined with a perennial All-Star who hit for a solid average, had moderate power, was great in the clutch, and was the Iron Man of his generation.
+Garvey won the 1974 NL MVP, 1978 NLCS MVP, and two All-Star Game MVPs.
 Basically, if the camera was on Steve Garvey, he produced.

 We like to build heroes and tear them down so that we can build them up again.
 Steve Garvey may have rejected on his first go around but it is possible that he will be built up again for consideration by the Veteran’s Committee.